The business for the week commencing 20 May will include:

 “If you look for truth, you may find comfort in the end; if you look for comfort you will not get either comfort or truth only soft soap and wishful thinking”.

 We have heard again this week, and in the urgent question yesterday, that the tech companies’ claims about encryption and security are just so much soft soap.
-In this dystopian world of spyware, Big Brother is watching all of us.
+In this dystopian world of spyware, Big Brother is watching us all.
 So will the Leader of the House arrange a debate so that we can consider how we can clamp down, bear down and if necessary close down those tech companies that are either callous, careless or crass?

 My right hon.
 Friend is, as ever, succinct and to the point.
 As he is well aware, the Government’s White Paper on online harms will set out our plans to make this the best country in which to be as safe online as offline.
 We are encouraging companies to take forward a shared international approach to regulation and we are absolutely determined to resolve the issue of the ongoing harm being created through social media companies.